The Role of a Buyer’s Agent

 When you decide to buy a home, you may be wondering what your agent does for you as a buyer.
 During the home buying process, here is what you can expect from your agent.

 - Find the Right House: Your agent will help you identify the right place to start your home search.
 After talking with you about your budget, needs and desires like neighborhood preferences, they’ll narrow down the list of possible houses and pinpoint properties that fit the bill.
+For first time home buyers, the house search can be intimidating- finding the right agent to help consolidate your list is key.

 - Schedule Showings: Your agent will set up any viewings of property, advocating for you to get in as soon as possible in a tight market.
 During the showing, they may ask questions to help you learn important facts about the property.
 And after, they’ll follow up with the showing agent to let them know your feedback.